 The highest point in the northern section of the ridge is Peak 7568.
 Schmid Ridge is the highest point of this group of peaks at 7,916 feet.
 There are 10 ranked peaks on the ridge.
 Rick Baugher has climbed all of them.
 The northern section of the range is mostly on private property.
 The south end is part of the Caribou National Forest.
 Some of the private property is open to the public under the Idaho Fish and Game Department’s “Access Yes” program.

 Rick Baugher describes Schmid Ridge as follows:

-As Rick points out above, primary access is via the the Slug Creek Road.
-Google Maps will give directions from Soda Springs, Idaho.
-The shortest route leaves ID-34 2.8 miles north of Soda Springs for 2.8 miles.
+As Rick points out above, primary access is via Slug Creek Road.
+Google Maps gives directions from Soda Springs, Idaho.
+The shortest route leaves ID-34 2.8 miles north of Soda Springs.
 Turn east onto Trail Canyon Road.
-Follow this road and Mill Dork Road and S Trail Road generally east for 15.4 miles to the Slug Creek Road.
-The Slug Creek Road is graded and runs along Schmid Ridge’s western base.
-The Slug Creek Road can also be reached from the north via the Blackfoot River Road.
+Follow this road and Mill Fork Road and South Trail Road generally east for 15.4 miles to Slug Creek Road.
+Slug Creek Road is graded and runs along Schmid Ridge’s western base.
+Slug Creek Road can also be reached from the north via Blackfoot River Road.

 FSR-387 and FSR-100 both cross the ridge.
 FSR-387 goes through Dry Basin and north of Dairy Benchmark.
 FSR-100 crosses the range south of the range high point, Schmid Ridge/Schmidhorn.